-The TC1705 is an economical and dependable fiber optic modem with an ANSI RS-232/TTL interface.
+The TC1705 is an economical and dependable fiber optic modem with a CCITT RS-530 interface.
 It is available in either rack mount or stand alone versions; the rack mount version can be converted to the stand alone version with the addition of a sheet metal box.
 The TC1705 can communicate at distances up to 4 km using Multimode optics and up to 30 km using Single Mode optics.
+A two-way "one fiber" single mode version is available.
 TC1705's design utilizes advanced FPGA (Field Programmable Gate Array) technology to increase reliability and flexibility.